 19 February 2018

-Workshop in London on the alleged loss of trust in expertise in a changing world.
+Workshop in London at the British Academy on the alleged loss of trust in expertise in a changing world.
 (Cluster 1)

 15 May 2018

 Workshop in Sofia at the Bulgarian Academy of Sciences on the spectres of Scientific Knowledge Production in the 21st Century.
 (Cluster 2)

 Workshop in Amsterdam at the Royal Netherlands Academy of Arts and Sciences on the changed landscapes of communication.
 (Cluster 3)